finger563/esp-usb-latency-test/README.md

    plug it into a host, it will pass through the host power to the device.
    Otherwise you will need to solder on a battery to the devkit and enable the battery power using the on-board switch.
+   * If you decide to use something like a ESP32-S3-DevKitC-1, then you'll need to modify the board (remove / bypass D7) so that the UART USB / VCC-5V can power the USB device port.
 2. Dupont wires to connect to button on controller (patch into button and gnd signal).